mui/material-ui/docs/data/joy/components/list/list.md

 To ensure that your List is accessible, here are some factors you should consider:

-- Use the appropriate HTML semantic element for the list (eg. `ol` or `ul`), to ensure assistive technologies can correctly interpret the list structure.
+- Use the appropriate HTML semantic element for the list (eg. `ol` or `ul`), to ensure that assistive technologies can correctly interpret the list structure.
 - Make sure to use a meaningful name that describes the content of the list in the `aria-labelledby` prop.
 - Use `role` attributes to provide additional information about the purpose of the list and its items.
   For example, use `role="list"` for the list and `role="listitem"` for each list item.

 ## Anatomy

-The List component, by default, is composed of a root `<ul>` element that contains one or more child `<li>` elements.
+The List component is composed of a root `<ul>` element that contains one or more child `<li>` elements rendered by the List Item component.

 ```html
 <ul class="MuiList-root">